-DVDs – A limit of two new DVDs and four DVDs may be checked out at any given time.
+DVDs – A limit of two new DVDs and six non-new DVDs may be checked out at any given time.

-CDs – Four CDs may be checked out at a time.
+CDs – Six CDs may be checked out at a time.

 Most materials may be renewed once, provided there are no hold requests waiting.
 Magazines with a 7-day loan period may not be renewed.
 Materials may be renewed in person at the library, by telephone (309-343-6118), or online at My Account.

 Fines & Fees